VikramVenkatesh96/Interactive-CG/README.md

 # Interactive-CG
-Rendering system made for the course 'Interactive Computer Graphics'
+Rendering system using OpenGL and Vulkan(C++), made for the course 'Interactive Computer Graphics'